Friday, May 17th, 2019

 By Eden Blackwell

 Birth control access is a critical element in supporting women as they make plans about their careers, education, and their health and the health of their children.
-Access to birth control in Mississippi, however, is variable the way access to many other health-related services varies depending on the individual’s personal circumstances.
+Access to birth control in Mississippi (like access to many other health-related services) can vary depending on an individual’s personal circumstances.
 A mal-distribution of trained healthcare professionals and facilities that offer the full range of contraceptive methods and services may leave some low-resource Mississippians with fewer options for birth control.
 See the maps on the tabs below for a look at the distribution of publicly-funded clinics across the state that provide family planning and birth control services, as well as notable groups of women in need of the services these clinics provide.

-To view Tableau Display on your mobile, click here.
+To view on your mobile phone, click here.